syncfusion-content/flutter-docs/Flutter/pyramid-chart/getting-started.md

 ## Initialize chart

 Once the package has been imported, initialize the chart as a child of any widget.
-SfPyramidChart can be used to render pyramid charts.
+SfPyramidChart can be used to render Pyramid Chart.
 Here, as we are rendering pyramid chart, initialize SfPyramidChart widget as a child of Container widget.

 {% highlight dart %}